 There are two parts to our job as child custody attorneys:

 - The primary part is obviously to advocate for you and make sure that your concerns related potentially to the other parent’s parenting ability are heard—and they are often very valid concerns.

-- The other part is communicating to you—to take yourself as much out of the equation as possible when it comes to the kids.
+- The other part is communicating to you—to take yourself as much out of the equation as possible.

 The divorces that go smoothly and wonderfully for the children and have the least amount of impact on the kids are the ones where both parents—maybe they hate each other, maybe someone cheated, maybe they’re just not going to let this go for a while—but, at the end of the day, they make decisions related to the custody and the visitation.
 It has to do with what they think is going to make their child healthy and happy and safe.